BEST STARTS FOR KIDS

 Explain you may not be able to give your children everything they want, or let them do everything they want to do, but you'll do everything you can to be the best parent you can be for them...
 And be the best parent you can be.

 Postpone making a decision if you're angry.
-Similarly if you're feeling cross or frustrated disciplining your child may be more appropriate when you've calmed down.
+Similarly if you're feeling cross, or frustrated, disciplining your child may be more consistent when you've calmed down.
 Don't get into an argument or power play ever, and especially not when you're angry.

 For more Best Parenting Advice linked to behavioural strategies go to the following links: